-2021 Kia Stinger preview: New look, engine for sporty fastback
+Kia Stinger refresh preview: New look, engine for sporty fastback

 Kia made quite the splash when it pulled the wraps off the Stinger a few years back.
 The shapely sport sedan offers coupe-like lines, a choice of turbocharged engines, and the choice of rear- or all-wheel drive—and Kia has more in store for the Stinger very soon.

-Kia on Thursday unveiled an updated Stinger that will go on sale during the third quarter of 2020, meaning we'll see it in the United States as a 2021 model.
+Kia on Thursday unveiled an updated Stinger that will go on sale before the end of this year in the U.S., and in the fall in Korea.
+Officials from Kia in America are mum on the car, although the 2021 Stinger has already been announced.

 2021 Kia Stinger

-Note: Correction: A previous version of this story misidentified the model year for the Kia Stinger's arrival in the U.S.